HancockJ/image-hash-check/Readme.md

 ## Overview
-The goal of this project was to create a website that would allow a user to upload their own image and then search through a large database of to find all similar images.
+The goal of this project was to create a website that would allow a user to upload their own image and then search through a large database of images to find all similar images.

 The idea behind this project was to create a way for someone to search a blockchain